 But no one could have known then that someone would soon top the Great Communicator in the high-level ignorance department.
 It is George W. Bush's great achievement that he is credibly aggrieved when blamed for the weapons-of-mass-destruction ruse -- or blamed for anything.
 No acting is necessarily.
 That old royal governing trick just comes naturally to our current president: Where unavoidable, blame much more believably attaches to the scheming or overenthusiastic or misguided or just plain capable underlings who went too far.

-The smart presidents were widely loathed, in their time and after, with the contempt in most cases spreading far beyond the usual opposition.
+Presidents perceived as smart were widely loathed, in their time and after, with the contempt in most cases spreading far beyond the usual opposition.
 Carter, perhaps the smartest of the bunch, has suffered the longest-lasting political disgrace.
-Even most Democrats can't stand the idea of his presidency.
+Even most Democrats can't stand the idea of his presidency, whatever they think of his post-office activities.

 Had he not been martyred, it seems likely that Kennedy would have run into the same hostility as other brainy presidents.
 As for the elder Bush, it's taken for granted that he has more on the ball than the son.
 But not enough to get into the ranks of the truly despised.